devanshdalal/DirtBike-Racing-game-3D/README.md

 sudo apt-get install freeglut3 freeglut3-dev
 ```

-For complete GUI of game, Install Qt-Creater to run.
+For start page UI of the game, Install Qt-Creater to run.

 ### Building the Game